cassmastern/lers-sandbox/docs/sec_accss/breakthru1-mermaid-svg.md

     end
 ```

-I just had to find a compatible combination of component versions:
+I just had to find and pin a compatible combination of component versions:

 - MkDocs 1.6.1
 - MkDocs Material 9.5.39